 Rruga Azem Hajdari

-Of course, one of the highlights of any trip to northern Albania is the famous hike between Valbona and Theth.
+Of course, one of the highlights of any trip to north of Albania is the famous hike between Valbona and Theth.
 I personally would have loved to have done this hike myself when I visited Theth in August of 2020, but I just didn’t have the time to make it happen.
 For a complete look at what to do in Theth, check out my full travel guide here!

 Hikers from around the world converge on this region of northern Albanian every year.
 Their goal is to hike the old mule trail that links the two alpine villages.
 These villages are both quite remote, and driving from one to the other is an arduous 7-hour journey that takes you in a big loop around northern Albania.